Top 5 Startups Researching in the Autonomous Driving

 Partnerships

-One of the most worrisome aspects of driverless vehicles is the risk of human lives both inside and outside the car.
-Nuro eliminates this problem by being a slow driving, last-mile delivery service vehicle.
+One of the most worrisome aspects of driverless vehicles is the risk to human lives inside and outside the car.
+Nuro eliminates this problem by being a slow-driving, last-mile delivery service vehicle.

 This makes Nuro a manless vehicle in its truest sense.